wennewman/wecipes/src/recipes/superSmoothie/superSmoothie.md

 date: "2020-08-17"
 categories: "snack breakfast lunch"
 credit: "Me"
-description: "Credit Leonie Henderson for this one; not sure where she got it from but as far as healthy smoothies go - this is a palatable cracker."
+description: "Credit Leonie Henderson for this one; not sure where she got it from but as far as healthy smoothies go - this is a palatable cracker"
 ---
 ###Ingredients
 3 cups spinach